This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Eid al-Fitr in Kuwait dates and calendar 2024

-Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
-As such, the process of determining the date of the Eid al-Fitr can only be performed under the cover of night.
-Should the crescent moon not be spotted, Ramadan continues for another day.
+The date of Eid al-Fitr is determined by the sighting of the crescent moon, which occurs a day after the new moon.
+Therefore, the process of determining the date of Eid al-Fitr can only be conducted at night.
+If the crescent moon is not spotted, Ramadan continues for an additional day.

 Eid al-Fitr 2024 in Kuwait public holiday